raspiblitz/raspiblitz/README.md

 You basically have all the hardware needed and just need to change software.
 You don't need the [LCD from the shopping list](#amazon-shopping-list-buy-parts--build-it-yourself) - RaspiBlitz can also run without an LCD.

-_NOTE: This migration is still experimental.
-You will still use the terminal to setup & manage your RaspiBlitz.
-If that is too technical for you please wait for the RaspiBlitz v1.8, which will introduce a WebUI for your browser that will make the migration to RaspiBlitz more familiar to your old node user experience._

 Before you start migration:

 - if you have on-chain funds on your old node - make sure to have the backup seed words